giosuel/imperium-repo/README.md

 ## Features

 * **Modular and User-Centered UI**
     The user-interface is the core of Imperium and ensures a smooth and simple experience when using the many features it offers.
-Now with the brand new themes *REPO* and *Shade*!
+Now with the brand new themes REPO and Shade!
 * **Full Multiplayer Support**
     Imperium works in singleplayer as well as multiplayer, as long as the host has it installed.
 It is recommended though, that everyone in the lobby has Imperium installed.
+* **Spawning of Enemies, Items and Valuables**
+    Imperium allows you to spawn, despawn and move enemies, items and valuable on command.
+* **Creative Mode Tools**
+    Imperium includes creative mode tools like god mode, infinite stamina, invisibility and much more.
 * **Visualization of Hitboxes**
     Imperium comes with a variety of different visualizers for enemy line of sight, detection radius and more.
 * **The Freecam**